 The amount of information that can be designed and delivered using an LMS is enormous.
 Notably, compared to traditional modes of learning, learning management systems can also include video, webinars, and interactive elements to enhance the learners’ experience.
 If you have training that can be delivered online, you should consider an LMS.

 An LMS manages and delivers all types of content such as documents, audio, and video.
-Specifically, in educational institutions and higher learning, an LMS includes a wide range of functionalities that are similar to those used in the corporate scene.

 However, they will include features such as rubrics, discussion boards, teacher and instructor-facilitated learning, and they often use a syllabus.
 Syllabuses are rare in corporate training but courses may start with heading-level indexes to give learners an overview of the topics to be covered.